Select Page

 When you extend your influence through others, your impact is exponential.
 When you fail to tap into the power of your team, you also run the risk of starting to believe the lie that you are more important than you really are—that no one else can do what you do.

-In my experience, there is always someone else.
-You just don’t see them when you are eclipsing the spotlight.
+In my experience, there is always someone else who can do your job.
+You just can’t see them when you are eclipsing the spotlight.

 I’ve now been in the workforce long enough to be succeeded by people more effective than I was—an important and humbling lesson.